jianzhi-1/math-ucb/fa21-70/README.md

 #### Stable Matching
 Suppose *A* is bijected to *B*.
 ##### Definitions
+- Matching: a matching is a disjoint set of *n* *A-B* pairs.
+- Rogue couple: a rogue couple *(a, b)* for a matching *S* is when *a* and *b* prefers each other to their current partners.
 - Unstable Matching: If there exists *a ∈ A* and *b ∈ B* such that both prefers each other over their current matching.
+- Stable matching: a matching with no rogue couples.
 - Optimality: For a given *a ∈ A*, the optimal *B* is the best *b ∈ B* on *a*'s preference list that *a* could be paired with in any stable matching.
 - Pessimality: For a given *a ∈ A*, the pessimal *B* is the worst *b ∈ B* on *a*'s preference list that *a* could be paired with in any stable matching.